 What are bed bugs?

 Bed bugs are parasitic pests that feed on the blood of mammals.
 Bed bugs will feed on the blood of a variety of mammals, but human blood is their main and favorite food source.
 Bed bugs are mostly nocturnal, hiding out during the day in tight cracks and crevices, and emerging at night to feed on their sleeping victims.
-It is important to understand that bed bugs may feed during daylight hours in theaters, offices, libraries, shopping centers, and other places where people don’t usually spend the night.
+It is important to understand that bed bugs may feed during daylight hours in theaters, offices, libraries, shopping centers, and other places in our service area where people don’t usually spend the night.

 Before feeding, adult bed bugs are oval, reddish-brown insects, and are flattened from top to bottom - they look like an apple seed.
 After feeding, bed bugs' bodies swell, elongate, and turn a deep, reddish-purple color.
 Young bed bugs (nymphs) look similar to adults, except they are smaller in size.
 Before feeding, young bed bugs are translucent or whitish-yellow in color.
 After feeding, they turn bright red in color.